jhpyle/docassemble/_docs/config.md

 # <a name="configfile"></a>Location of the configuration file

 **docassemble** reads its configuration directives from a [YAML] file, which by default is located in `/usr/share/docassemble/config/config.yml`.
-If you are using [Docker] and [S3] or [Azure blob storage], **docassemble** will attempt to copy the configuration file from your [S3] bucket or [Azure blob storage] container before starting.
+If you are using [Docker] with [S3], [S3]-compatible object storage, or [Azure blob storage], **docassemble** will attempt to copy the configuration file from your [S3] bucket or [Azure blob storage] container before starting.